robinvanderknaap/JqGridControl/README.md

 # JqGrid Control
-JQGrid Control is a webcontrol for ASP.NET MVC which eases the implementation of jqGrid in your website or webapplication.
+JQGrid Control is a webcontrol for ASP.NET WebForms which eases the implementation of jqGrid in your website or webapplication.
 This version is still under development, nowhere near production-ready.

 ## License